 - Decreased libido

-Drawing on data from six Propecia clinical trials, one review of the drug’s adverse sexual side effects reported that approximately 6 to 8 percent of patients experienced erectile dysfunction.
-This side effect repeatedly appears in Propecia studies, including double-blind, randomized and placebo-controlled trials.
+Erectile dysfunction is a side effect that repeatedly appears in Propecia studies, including double-blind, randomized and placebo-controlled trials.
+Drawing on data from six Propecia clinical trials, one review of the drug’s adverse sexual side effects reported that about 6 to 8 percent of patients experienced erectile dysfunction.

 - Difficulty getting an erection

 - Difficulty maintaining an erection

 In a large observational cohort study of 14,772 men taking finasteride, erectile dysfunction was the most frequently reported of all side effects; 143 patients (roughly 1 percent of those involved) withdrew from treatment as a direct result of erectile dysfunction.
 According to the American Urological Association (AUA), erectile problems affected 8 percent of men on finasteride and 4 percent of those taking a placebo.